Church of Mary Magdalene, Jerusalem

 Historical Background

 1. The Church of Mary Magdalene was built in 1888 by Czar Alexander III of Russia to memorialize his mother, Empress Maria Alexandrovna.
-Mary Magdalene is venerated with particular devotion in the East Orthodox Church.
+Maria had always dreamed of visiting the Holy Land but was unable to because of poor health.
+Mary Magdalene is venerated with particular devotion in the East Orthodox Church, so it was natural for the Russians to honor her by building this church.

 2. Its onion-shaped domes and the general style reflect the architecture of Moscow during the 16th and 17th centuries.